dotnet/dotnet-monitor/documentation/localmachine.md

 ### Local authentication options

-If you are using `dotnet monitor` as local development tool on Windows you have the option to use Windows Authentication which requires no further configuration, [additional security details can be reviewed here](./authentication.md#windows-authentication).
+If you are using `dotnet monitor` as local development tool on Windows you have the option to use Windows Authentication which requires no additional configuration.

+There are a number of local development scenarios that are much more efficient without authentication, `dotnet monitor` can explicitly configured to [disable authentication](./authentication.md#disabling-authentication).
+Additional [security details can be reviewed here](./authentication.md#windows-authentication).

 ### Local configuration

 To monitor a specific local process you can use the settings file to define a default process.
-This ensures `dotnet monitor` automatically collects artifacts and logs based on a process criteria you have identified (e.g. process name, process id, etc.).
+This ensures `dotnet monitor` automatically collects artifacts and logs based on a process criteria you have identified (e.g. process name, processs id, etc.).

 Defining a default process on Windows requires creating a settings file in the user path (`%USERPROFILE%\.dotnet-monitor\settings.json`).
 In the following example the default process has a process name of __BuggyDemoCode__.